topolvm/topolvm/docs/topolvm-scheduler.md

     min(10, max(0, log2(capacity >> 30 / divisor)))

-`divisor` can be changed with a configuration file.
+`divisor` can be given through the configuration file.

 Command-line flags
 ------------------